polterguy/polterguy.github.io/tutorials/index.md

 through them in 5-10 minutes, with a practical approach, solving some real world issue you might have.

-* [Hyperlambda Hello World](/tutorials/hyperlambda-hello-world) - Teaches you the basics of Hyperlambda, with a hands on approach
+* [Hyperlambda Hello World](/tutorials/hyperlambda-hello-world) - Teaches you the basics of Hyperlambda
-* [Database CRUD operations](/tutorials/database) - Teaches you the basics of Creating, Reading, Updating and Deleting items from your database
+* [Database CRUD operations](/tutorials/database) - Teaches you the basics of CRUD database operations